-A Catastrophic Rehabilitation Mentor is an individual who has been a Board-registered catastrophic rehabilitation supplier for at least two years, and who has agreed to serve as a telephonic mentor/consultant to the applicant mentoring an experience the applicant is using toward catastrophic registration.
+A Catastrophic Rehabilitation Mentor is an individual who has been a Boardregistered catastrophic rehabilitation supplier for at least two years, and who has agreed to serve as a telephonic mentor/consultant to the applicant mentoring an experience the applicant is using toward catastrophic registration.
 The applicant may, but is not required to, have a different Rehabilitation Mentor for each experience component.
 The Board will send the applicant, upon receipt of the form, Notification of Intent to Apply for Catastrophic Rehabilitation Supplier Registration, a list of all catastrophic suppliers who have agreed to serve as Mentors.
 It is the responsibility of the applicant to find his or her own Mentor(s) from this list; or have a qualified certified catastrophic rehabilitation supplier contact the Board's Managed Care & Rehabilitation Division to have their name added to the list.
 A Rehabilitation Mentor may accept or refuse to mentor any observation/experience component, at the Mentor's discretion.
 The applicant and Mentor shall staff each experience at least weekly by telephone.
 The applicant and Rehabilitation Mentor shall also staff the case of the client for whom the applicant will submit the required reports and proposed rehabilitation plan, on at least a weekly basis.

 After receiving approval from the Catastrophic Certification Committee, the applicant shall begin his/her proposed experience/observation.
 S/he shall staff the case at least weekly by telephone with his/her Mentor.
-During or after each experience/observation, the applicant shall complete the following documentation on the client the applicant has chosen for required paperwork.
-The applicant shall not use the client's real name or social security number on the submitted forms and reports:
+During or after each experience/observation, the applicant shall complete the following documentation:

-- An initial report - A proposed rehabilitation plan on official board form WC-R2A - All written as though the affected individual were an injured employee. - A brief record of all consultations with his or her Mentor, including the dates and topics of discussion; and a brief signed statement from the mentor attesting that this is an accurate summary. - A statement signed by the on-site supervisor named in the applicant's original proposal, documenting the times, dates, and hours that the applicant spent in the program.
+- An initial report - A proposed rehabilitation plan on official board form WC-R2A

+All written as though the affected individual were an injured employee.

+- A brief record of all consultations with his or her Mentor, including the dates and topics of discussion; and a brief signed statement from the mentor attesting that this is an accurate summary. - A statement signed by the on-site supervisor named in the applicant's original proposal, documenting the times, dates, and hours that the applicant spent in the program.